Occupy Hong Kong activists removed from HSBC's Asia headquarters

 Hong Kong voted for a new legislature on Sunday, a day after Chief Executive Leung Chun-ying backed down from a plan for compulsory patriotic Chinese education, a policy that drew tens of thousands of people to a 10-day protest.

-Leung emerged the big winner, his allies holding their seats as pro-democracy groups failed to capitalize the protests against China-linked policies.
+Leung emerged the big winner, his allies holding their seats as pro-democracy groups failed to capitalise the protests against China-linked policies.

 Protesters of the Occupy New York movement were removed in November, while those in London were evicted in June.